What is the name of Russia's retaliatory campaign against Ukraine?

 Báo Khoa học và Đời sống•11/06/2025

-After a phone call with Russian President Vladimir Putin, US President Donald Trump said, "President Putin has been very clear that he must respond to Ukraine's recent airport attack."
+After a phone call with Russian President Vladimir Putin, US President Donald Trump said, "President Putin has made it very clear that he must respond to Ukraine's recent airport attack."
 It can be said that President Trump has essentially accepted or supported Moscow's large-scale retaliation.
 For President Trump, if he does not know how President Putin acts, the US will have no reason to act when the US mainland is attacked in the future.
-From the basic situation, Moscow is ready for a large-scale counterattack in military, economic, political and diplomatic terms.
+From the basic situation, Moscow is ready for a large-scale counterattack on the military, economic, political and diplomatic front.

-The nature and rules of the Russo-Ukrainian war are being redefined by Russia, and the most severe test for Ukraine has come.
+The nature and rules of the Russo-Ukrainian war are being redefined by Russia, and the toughest test for Ukraine has come.
 An important tactical “upgrade” in the Russian military’s attack plan this time is coordinated attacks in multiple waves.
-The first round of attacks would focus firepower on immediately destroying infrastructure such as electricity, transportation, and communications, leaving Ukraine with no breathing space.
+The first round of attacks would concentrate firepower to immediately destroy infrastructure such as electricity, transportation and communications, leaving Ukraine with no breathing space.
 This would be followed by the systematic destruction of the four core targets mentioned above.
-Moscow’s carefully choreographed “symphony of death” is ticking away, forcing President Zelensky to make a desperate plea to the West for help.
+Moscow’s carefully choreographed “symphony of death” is ticking away, forcing President Zelensky to make a desperate plea for help from the West.
 But Russia’s retaliation has only just begun; the Russian newspaper Izvestia, citing internal sources, said a hit list targeting the remaining 25% of Ukraine’s defense production capacity has been drawn up and “larger-scale retaliation is coming.”
-For Ukraine, if a ceasefire cannot be reached in time, the consequences will be dire.
-President Zelensky wrote on June 6: “Now is the time for the United States, Europe and the world to end this war by putting pressure on Russia.
-Countries that do not do so will be considered accomplices.”
+For Ukraine, if a ceasefire cannot be achieved in time, the consequences will be devastating.
+President Zelensky wrote on June 6: "Now is the time for the United States, Europe and the world to end this war by putting pressure on Russia.
+Countries that do not do so will be considered accomplices."
 Clearly, the situation is dire, and President Zelensky can only hope that the United States and Europe will prevent Russia from continuing its retaliatory attacks.

 Faced with the massive Russian offensive, Kiev has little effective countermeasures.
-There are signs that Washington has accepted Moscow’s retaliatory actions.
-This shift in position has become an important variable affecting the strategic balance between Russia and Ukraine. (photo source Military Review, Ukrinform, Kyiv Post, RIA Novosti).
+There are signs that Washington has accepted Moscow's retaliatory actions.
+This change in position has become an important variable affecting the strategic balance between Russia and Ukraine. (photo source: Military Review, Ukrinform, Kyiv Post, RIA Novosti).

 Comment (0)